Three spine graphic

 Sorry - that's just the way it is.
 Your back pain is unique to you and your treatment may need to be tailored just to you as well.
 At the end of the day, what works for you is all important, so you may need to try more than one method, or even to combine treatments for best relief.

-See our glossary of medical terms if any of the words are unfamiliar to you.
+See our glossary of medical terms if any of the words used are unfamiliar to you.